Third summer session begins

 While you are enrolled for a Co-op assignment, you are considered a full time student.
 You will not be charged tuition since there is no credit associated with Co-op.
 However, there may be other fees and charges that you are responsible for.
 Please contact the Financial Aid Office for your financial aid eligibility.

-Typically, the Co-op program starts either in the Summer of your Sophomore year or the Spring of your Junior year.
-You need to pass the prep course the semester prior to when your Co-op starts.
+Typically, the Co-op period runs from Summer to Fall or Spring to Summer of your Junior or Senior year.
+You need to pass the prep course prior to when your Co-op starts.

 Your Co-op advisor will guide you through the job search process and provide support when needed.
 However, it is your responsibility to find and secure employment.
 Insufficient GPA, inflexible schedules and poor interviewing are common barriers to employment.
 SUNY Oswego cannot guarantee you a co-op placement.